dominicschaff/dotfiles/README.md

 ## Shortcuts available:

-I have made shortcuts for handbrake, ffmped, various OSX features and Termux features.
+I have made shortcuts for handbrake, ffmpeg, various OSX features and Termux features.

 And there are utility functions for working with ADB.